 Returning to the United StatesFor citizens returning from Canada to the United States, there is no longer a requirement to submit a negative COVID-19 test.
 The Centers for Disease Control and Prevention (CDC) has lifted this mandate, making it easier for travelers to return home.

-UU.
-However, if you're not a U. S. citizen or have an immigrant visa, you'll still need to show proof of vaccination to fly to the U. S. It's best to cancel for any reason Travel Insurance Nationwide Mutual Insurance Co.
+However, if you are not a U. S. citizen or have an immigrant visa, you will still need to show proof of vaccination to fly back to the U. S.